mirisuzanne/mia/content/speaking/dynamic-css.md

   - <<: *jsconf
 ---
 {% import "content.macros.njk" as content %}

+It's time to start moving style logic back into the language designed for it.

 CSS has come a long way since the browser wars of the late 90s.
 What used to be a struggle,